-People have been writing me and asking for an official companion book for Tarot of the Haunted House.
+People have been writing me to ask for an official companion book for Tarot of the Haunted House.
 No companion book is in the works at the moment other than the little white book that comes with the deck.
-I'm happy to share the inspiration of how this tarot came to be.
+I’m happy to share the inspiration of how this tarot came to be.

 My Italian editor was suggesting I make a tarot.
 I argued there were enough decks on the market.
 He said, “Sasha, you cannot truly know tarot until the archetypes spring out of you.”

 I was mesmerized by the covers and art of soft cover 60’s and 70’s gothic romance novels and had been collecting them for years.
 Gorgeous ladies escaping from foreboding mansions in flowing dresses.
 Yes!

 The opening credits of 1977’s Hardy Boys Nancy Drew Mysteries STILL makes my toes curl with excitement!